 As of 9 January 2018, Microsoft has ceased mainstream support for Windows 8.1, the upgraded version of Windows 8.

-The Windows 8 operating system will no longer receive updates or security patches, leaving it vulnerable to future security breaches and malware attacks.
+The Windows 8 operating system will no longer receive updates or security patches.
+This leaves PCs and devices running this operating system vulnerable to future security breaches and malware attacks.

 Companies still running computers on Windows 8.1, 8 or 7 should seriously consider updating to the latest Windows 10 operating system.
 Alternatively, businesses looking to safeguard all their computers and keep them up to date with ease should look at a cloud-based Virtual Desktop solution, where all machines run from a cloud server.

 Akita is a Microsoft Tier One Cloud Solution Provider.
 To have a conversation about upgrading to Windows 10, or to get a demo of a Virtual Desktop solution, please get in touch.